lukaslangrock/ShutdownTimerClassic/Structure.md

 **`Helpers/ExitWindows.cs`** calls the respective Windows APIs for the chosen power action.

+**`Helpers/Format.cs`** contains string formatting functions.

 **`Helpers/Numerics.cs`** includes a few numerical functions which validate and process the time data.

 **`Helpers/Settings.cs`** loads and saves the settings to a `settings.json` file in the user's application data folder.
 It exposes a `Settings` property to the entire application which is used to get and set the desired settings.
 Pretty much every form uses this.
 The settings do need to be saved to the `settings.json` file before exiting the application otherwise all changes would be lost. `Menu.cs` and `Settings.cs` do this before exiting.

+**`Helpers/WindowsAPIs.cs`** contains logic regarding APIs provided by Windows (excluding the ones required for executing power actions, which are handled by `ExitWindows.cs`).

 ### Dependencies 📚

-This app depends on `Microsoft.Windows.SDK.Contracts` for interacting with newer Windows APIs which are otherwise only available to UWP apps and `Newtonsoft.Json` for serializing/deserializing the settings to and from the `settings.json` file.
+This app depends on `Newtonsoft.Json` for serializing/deserializing the settings to and from the `settings.json` file.

 ### Other files and folders 👾